 *Screening: annual symptom review, blood pressure monitoring, biochemistry with plasma metanephrines and 3-5 yearly imaging of neck, thorax, abdomen and pelvis, preferably with MRI from age 15

-**For individuals with non-SDHA associated tumours identified to have a pathogenic variant in SDHA, we would consider these a non-clinically actionable finding, unless the tumour is demonstrated to show SDHB/SDHA loss or there is a family history of SDHA-associated tumours.
+**For individuals with non-SDHA associated tumours identified to have a PGV in SDHA, we would consider these a non-clinically actionable finding, unless the tumour is demonstrated to show SDHB/SDHA loss or there is a family history of SDHA-associated tumours.
 If either IHC loss or family history is confirmed, then recommendations should shift to that for an individual with an SDHA-associated tumour

 Identification of an SDHA PGV in an individual with a non-SDHA-associated tumour

-In most situations within current UK clinical practice, germline SDHA testing will only be requested for an individual with a personal or family history of SDHA-associated tumours i.e. an “on-tumour” setting (Indications R223 and R363 in the current National Genomic Test Directory, October 2021) [16].
+In most situations within current UK clinical practice, germline SDHA testing will only be requested for an individual with a personal or family history of SDHA-associated tumours (currently indications R223 and R363 in the current National Genomic Test Directory, October 2021) [16].

-However, with increasing use of large germline cancer predisposition gene panels, large somatic solid tumour panels and paired whole genome sequencing (WGS), SDHA PGVs may also be identified in “off-tumour” settings.
+However, with increasing use of large germline cancer predisposition gene panels, large somatic solid tumour panels and paired whole genome sequencing (WGS), SDHA PGVs may also be identified in “off-tumour” settings, i.e in individuals with tumours not listed in table 1.

-When a SDHA PGV is identified during tumour analysis, the likelihood of it being of germline origin is high in both “on-tumour” and “off-tumour” settings.
+When a SDHA PGV is identified during tumour analysis, the likelihood of it being of germline origin is high in both “on-tumour (associated tumour types)” and “off-tumour (non-associated tumour types)” settings.
 Where a SDHA pathogenic variant has been identified in tumour tissue, germline testing has been recommended by the European Society of Medical Oncology (ESMO) Precision Medicine Working Group [19].
-However, identification of a SDHA PGV in an individual with a non-SDHA associated tumour could be considered an “off-target” or secondary finding.
+However, identification of a SDHA PGV in an individual with a non-SDHA associated tumour could be considered a secondary or incidental finding.
 ACMG Recommendations for Reporting of Incidental Findings in Clinical Exome and Genome Sequencing, which are supported and followed within UK practice, suggest that these findings are not reported [20].

-We would suggest that if a SDHA PGV is identified in an individual with cancer but in an “off-tumour” setting, e.g., through WGS or extended gene panel testing, that the PGV is reported but coupled with a recommendation that SDH immunohistochemistry (IHC) is performed and the finding considered to be a non-actionable secondary finding unless there is evidence of SDHB/SDHA protein loss or a family history of SDHA-associated tumours (Table 2).
+We would suggest that if a SDHA PGV is identified in an individual with cancer but in an “off-tumour” setting, e.g., through WGS or extended gene panel testing, that the PGV is reported but coupled with a recommendation that SDH immunohistochemistry (IHC) is performed and the finding considered to be a non-actionable secondary finding unless there is immunohistochemical evidence of SDHB/SDHA protein loss or a family history of SDHA-associated tumours (Table 2).

 The working group felt that due to the low penetrance of SDHA PGVs outside the context of a personal or family history of SDHA-associated tumours, in this situation we would not recommend any screening in affected individuals or predictive testing for other family members (Table 2).
 Should there be immunohistochemical evidence of SDHB/SDHA loss, or suggestive family history, then we would recommend surveillance and predictive testing be undertaken in line with the recommendations for patients with SDHA-associated tumours (see points 4-6 below).